-This year, the Biomedical Sciences Programs will again host the Summer Program for Undergraduate Research (SPUR) at Eastern Virginia Medical School, May 22-Aug 3, 2017.
+This year, the Biomedical Sciences Programs will again host the Summer Program for Undergraduate Research (SPUR) at Eastern Virginia Medical School, May 21-Aug 2, 2018.
 We will offer stipends of $2500 each to top applicants for a 10 week, full-time research experience.

 - For information about research jobs and volunteer options please contact Human Resources

-- For other research-related questions, contact the EVMS Office of Research
+- For other research-related questions, Or if you are intereted in doing research as a student, please contact Jaime Loyola at the EVMS Office of Research

 EVMS Research Conferences